 The access to Wee Links will change due to the project.
 The new access will be off of 16th Street in the vicinity of Forest Road.
 The new access and parking lot for Wee Links will also serve area fishermen, as the existing fishing pier near the Minot Water Treatment Plant will be relocated to the north side of the river, adjacent to the new Wee Links parking lot.

-Construction will begin spring of 2018 and will likely take two construction seasons to complete.
+Construction began in the spring of 2018 and will likely take two construction seasons to complete.

 Phase MI-3 Forest Road

 The Forest Road phase of the project includes segments on the north side of the river.
 This segment begins at the east end of the Napa Valley segment, at 16th Street Southwest, and ends at the end of 3rd Avenue Southwest, near the intersection of the Canadian Pacific Railroad tracks and the Mouse River.

 The predominant features for the Forest Road segment of the project are dirt levees.